m-reza-rahman/jakartaee-kubernetes/operators/README.md

 ## Install the Operator
 * Open a terminal.
 Navigate to where you have this repository code in your file system.
 Navigate to the operators/ directory.
-* Create a namespace for the Operator.
+* Create a namespace for the Operator:
    ```
    kubectl create namespace open-liberty
    ```
-* Install cert-manager Operator
+* Install the cert-manager Operator:
    ```
    kubectl apply -f cert-manager.yaml
    ```